Dorset Horn: History

 The Dorset Horn has contributed to the development of several other breeds: the Dorper and Dormer breeds of South Africa, through cross-breeding with the Blackhead Persian and Merinos respectively; and the British Milksheep and Cadzow Improver in the United Kingdom.

 Characteristics

 The Dorset Horn is white-woolled and white-faced; the nostrils are a characteristic pink.
 It is horned in both sexes, with heavy spiral horns on rams.
 The fleece is thick, with a weight of 2.25 to 3 kg, a staple length of 80–100 mm, and a Bradford count of 54s–58s.

-Popular culture

-The mascot for the University of North Carolina at Chapel Hill, Rameses, is an anthropomorphic Dorset Horn.
-In addition, the school owns a live Dorset Horn (also named Rameses), that makes regular appearances at football games.